HIGHLIGHTS & TAKE-HOME POINTS

 Image Source: http:/nsidc.org/arcticseaicenews/index.html

-Contributor Outlook values for the June and July reports were lower (except one) than the observed September extent of 5.4 million square kilometers.
-Outlooks based on May data had a mean value of 4.1 million square kilometers; Outlooks based on June data had a mean value of 4.0 million square kilometers (Figures 4a & b).
+Contributor Outlook values for the June and July reports were all higher than the observed September extent of 3.6 million square kilometers.
+Outlooks based on May data had a mean value of 4.4 million square kilometers; Outlooks based on June data had a mean value of 4.6 million square kilometers (Figures 3a & b).
+Quartile ranges were narrow, with 0.4 and 0.5 million square kilometers, respectively.

-Short excerpted statements from contributors to this final summary for 2013 are below, and the full individual contributions are available as PDFs at the bottom of this page.
+Contributors to this final summary for 2012 are in qualitative agreement with NSIDC statement; short excerpted statements are below, and the full individual contributions are available as PDFs at the bottom of this page.

 We appreciate the time and contributions from all the participants that make the Outlook worthwhile, and to the SEARCH Program, ARCUS, and the NOAA Arctic Program of the Climate Program Office for support and guidance.